Pre-theatre dining in Amsterdam

-If you’re heading to Amsterdam’s Royal Theatre Carré (lucky you!), you will be greeted on the corner of the Amstel River by this upmarket bistro.
+Don’t miss this upmarket bistro on the corner of the Amstel River.
 The pre-theatre menu is updated weekly, with three courses and a choice of two main dishes for a very reasonable price.

 Dik & Cunningham